David King - (2005)

 The top Manufacturers seemed not to take to the ‘circumluminator’ for reasons I do not now.
 Although the product allows for personal customising which was lit by the light it has seemed not to have been taken up widely in the UK.

 It had been some years since a rival came on the market and the first of these, I had seen was made by Target darts.
 It is called the Vision 360 Lighting System and features a halo of 125 LED lights to light the dartboard.
 Like the ‘Circumluminator,’ the lighting halo ring eliminates dart shadow and give an even light across the dartboard and has gained approval by the World Darts Federation (WDF).
 Target has since introduced an alternative version called the ‘Corona Vision Light’.
 The difference between these two lights is that the ‘Corona’ has a magnet attachment that allows the lighting system to be attached to the steel ring of the dartboard.

 Since ‘Target Darts’ has introduced the use of a LED light both Unicorn Dart and WInmau have followed suit.
 Again, both have adopted a similar approach with a ring of LED to light the dartboard.

-Unicorn currently has the Solar Flare a light of light that seat high round the playing surface of the dartboard.
+Unicorn currently has the Solar Flare a ring of light that sits high round the playing surface of the dartboard.
 It is engineered to push fit over ‘any bristle dartboard’.
 Not sure if this only means any unicorn made dartboard or any dartboard on the market.
 But to be on the safe side I would suggest if you are looking to purchase this light that you keep the whole setup Unicorn.

 In addition, Unicorn has also made a Solar Flare Light surround ‘Solar Surround’.
 This does make the whole of the system look very professional but this does come at a hefty cost.